It all became a silly a game some things cannot be bought;

 Running, rushing back for more, I suffered fools so gladly;

-One of the suggestions was the simple missive it’s OK to change your mind.
-For some reason this stood out to me and hit me over the head.
+One of the suggestions was the simple missive it is OK to change your mind.
+For some reason, this stood out to me and hit me over the head.
 I don’t believe I’ve seen this on a standard list.

 Let that sink in.
 It is OK to change your mind.